CelestiaProject/Celestia/INSTALL.md

 [*] `INTERFACE` must be replaced with one of "`QT5`", "`QT6`" or "`SDL`"

-Four interfaces are available for Celestia on Unix-like systems:
+Three interfaces are available for Celestia on Unix-like systems:
 - SDL: minimal interface, barebone Celestia core with no toolbar or menu...
        Disabled by default.
+       Optional minimal menu is available.
 - QT5: A full interface with minimal dependencies, adds a menu, a configuration dialog some other utilities, bookmarks...
 A preferred option.
 Enabled by default, No need to pass -DENABLE_QT5=ON.